cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 **Goal**: Wire organization workflows into server-side logic

 **Tasks**:
-- Add `lib/actions/organizations.ts` with CRUD handlers that reuse `sanitizeText` and `sanitizeNullableText` from `lib/security/sanitize.ts`.
+- Add `lib/actions/organizations.ts` with CRUD handlers that reuse `sanitizeText` and `sanitizeNullableText` from `lib/security/sanitize.ts`, including optional logo uploads.
 - Extend `lib/mention-utils.ts` to expose organization targets, keeping the shared mention parsing behavior intact.
-- Create validation schema in `lib/validations/organization.ts` aligned with existing Zod patterns.
+- Create validation schema in `lib/validations/organization.ts` aligned with existing Zod patterns and enforcing role options for affiliations.
-- Update campaign, session, and character actions to accept organization context IDs while preserving mention hydration logic.
+- Update campaign, session, and character actions to create/update affiliation rows in the respective join tables while preserving mention hydration logic.
+- Introduce helper utilities that sync organization-session affiliations when a session is added to a campaign linked to multiple organizations.

 **Files Touched**:
 - `lib/actions/organizations.ts`